SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-27-developing-for-a-cause-the-ichealthhack-for-cystic-fibrosis.markdown

 The whole event is simply starting with Cystic Fibrosis and in particular one specific treatment as a Launchpad, the loftier goals aim to get more developers, students, bioengineers and mechanical engineers all on a similar platform to work together to make healthcare treatments more engaging and where possible, FUN.

-&nbsp;

-Cystic fibrosis (CF) is a genetic condition affecting more than 10,800 people in the UK and its effects are quite far ranging.&nbsp; The most prominent issue that people with CF have is with their breathing.&nbsp; Mucus builds-up in their lungs causing chronic infections, meaning that people with cystic fibrosis struggle with reduced lung function and have to spend hours doing physiotherapy and taking nebulised treatments each day.
+Cystic fibrosis (CF) is a genetic condition affecting more than 10,800 people in the UK and its effects are quite far ranging.
+The most prominent issue that people with CF have is with their breathing.
+Mucus builds-up in their lungs causing chronic infections, meaning that people with cystic fibrosis struggle with reduced lung function and have to spend hours doing physiotherapy and taking nebulised treatments each day.
 Exacerbations (a sudden worsening of health, often owing to infection) can lead to frequent hospitalisation for weeks at a time.

 On top of that, their pancreas becomes blocked with mucus, enzymes required for digesting food cannot reach the stomach.
 People with cystic fibrosis often need to take more than 50 tablets a day to help digest food and keep respiratory symptoms in check.

-&nbsp;

 > **You can read more about** [**Cystic Fibrosis on the CF website**](https://www.cysticfibrosis.org.uk/) **, which goes in to a lot more detail.**

-&nbsp;

 Ongoing treatment for CF is long, laborious and no fun at all, requiring hours of repetitive exercise or treatment, which especially for children is very, very, very, VERY, boring.